Complete damage in linear elastic materials - Modeling, weak formulation and existence results: Modeling and main results

 \item For a relatively open subset $F\subseteq \ol{\Omega_T}$, the set $\frak A_D(F)$ is given by $(\frak A_D(F))(t):=\frak A_D(F(t))$. \end{enumerate} \end{definition}

-In a nutshell, the evolutionary problem \eqref{eqn:microforceBalance} and \eqref{eqn:forceBalance} is considered on a time-depending domain (a shrinking set) which is, for any time, admissible with respect to $D$.
-The whole evolution problem with its initial-boundary conditions can be summarized within a classical notion in the following way. \begin{definition}[Classical solution] A pair of functions $(u,z)$ defined on an admissible shrinking set $F\subseteq\ol{\Omega_T}$ with
+In a nutshell, the evolutionary problem \eqref{eqn:microforceBalance} and \eqref{eqn:forceBalance} is considered on a time-dependent domain (a shrinking set) which is, for any time, admissible with respect to $D$.
+The whole evolution problem with its initial-boundary conditions can be summarized within a classical notion in the following way (note that, due to the monotonicity of the damage function $z$ with respect to time, the set $F:=\frak A_D\big(\{z>0\}\big)$ is shrinking).